Haliburton Highlands OPP seek suspect in Minden home robbery, assault - Peterborough | Globalnews.ca

 However, they said on Saturday that the suspect is believed to be in possession of a weapon and is “considered a potential threat to public safety.”

+OPP have issued an arrest warrant for Michael Gunn, 28, of Minden, on charges of robbery using a firearm, aggravated assault and possession of a weapon for a dangerous purpose.

-The suspect is a 28-year-old man who stands 6-foot-1 with a thin build.
+Gunn is described as standing 6-foot-1 with a thin build.
 He has blue eyes, short brown hair and a light-brown partial beard.
 He also has two tattoos: a Canadian flag with a cross on the right forearm and a female on left forearm.

-Anyone with information about this incident or suspect is asked to call 911.
+If Gunn is seen, do not approach and call 911, police advise

 Comments